Summary

 To restore gut health after antibiotics, try:

-• Eating more foods high in fiber and/or polyphenols, such as fruits, vegetables, nuts, legumes, and whole grains.
+1. Eating more foods high in fiber and/or polyphenols: This includes fruits, vegetables, nuts, legumes, and whole grains.
+These act as fuel for beneficial microbes and help them regrow.

-• Adding more fermented foods to your diet.
-These include yogurt, kefir, sauerkraut, kombucha, and kimchi.
+1. Adding more fermented foods to your diet: These include yogurt, kefir, sauerkraut, kombucha, and kimchi.
+Fermented foods can introduce beneficial live microbes and support a more balanced ecosystem.

 Can you take probiotics and antibiotics at the same time?